• Skip to primary navigation

 Old school style glass milk container filled with strawberry milk.

-As a kid, my strawberry milk was made with artificial powder.
+As a kid, my strawberry milk was from Nestle Quik (which later came to be known as Nesquik).
+It was made with artificial powder.

 Today’s dairy-free strawberry milk recipe is made with actual strawberries.